 (d) The Union shall provide the Employer with 14 calendar days' notice prior to the commencement of leaves.
-The Employer subject to operational requirements will not unreasonably withhold the granting of leaves where less than 14 calendar days' notice is given.
+The Employer, subject to operational requirements, will not unreasonably withhold the granting of leaves where less than 14 calendar days' notice is given.

-(e) Chief stewards - Leave of absence with current pay, benefits and without loss of seniority will be granted to one chief steward for up to a total of three days per calendar year, to deal with collective agreement related problems at worksites within the highway maintenance service area.
+(e) Chief stewards - Leave of absence with current pay, benefits and without loss of seniority will be granted to one chief steward for up to a total of three days per calendar year to deal with collective agreement related problems at worksites within the highway maintenance service area.
 Further leaves will be granted as required as per Clause 2.10(a)(2).

-The Bargaining Committee Chairperson from each highway maintenance service area will act as the chief steward.
+The Bargaining Committee Chairperson will act as the chief steward.